 Self Talk: A Thank You Letter To Myself

-We all go through our internal struggles with ourselves.
+We all go through our internal struggles.
 Our self-doubt.
 Questioning everything that we do.
 Whether we are good enough, pretty enough, brave enough.
 We are in a constant state of ‘talking ourselves down from a ledge’.
 Trying, from a place of concern for our own best interest, to keep ourselves ‘safe’.
 But, we are using the wrong approach altogether.
 We are using fear tactics instead of positive self talk.
-For this reason it has become so important that we ask ourselves the question ‘What is Self Talk?’.
+It’s become easier to find examples of negative self talk than positive self talk examples.
+For this reason it is so important that we ask ourselves the question ‘What is Self Talk?’.
 And, am I using it to empower myself?

 Wouldn’t we get Further with Positive Self-Talk?